-Learning the language of the landscape has given me an appreciation and sense of the history, folklore and traditions of Dentdale.
+Learning the language of the landscape helps to appreciate and understand some of the history, folklore and traditions of Dentdale.
 I now feel able to hold my own in a discussion about the likelihood of the dale being flooded, because I know where the ‘Hippings’ is – the place on the road between here and Sedbergh where, if the River Dee bursts its banks, the road will quickly become impassable.
 I have walked the Occupation Road, climbed the hills that surround our house and seen the views from Aye Gill Pike and Great Coum.
 I know where Tommy Bridge, Ibbith Peril and the Garlic Path are and have touched the County Stone.
 I know some of the myths and legends that still arouse controversy – did they keep slaves at Whernside Manor for example and is there an underground tunnel connecting the house to the village?
 As I gradually learn place names, key features in the landscape, local folklore and the names of farming families who go back centuries, my attachment to Dentdale grows.
 This is what Angus Winchester’s wonderful book, THE LANGUAGE OF THE LANDSCAPE, is all about.

 Here are some extracts from recent reviews.